Imhotep Gary Byrd: Music

 Byrd is also a poet, author, performer, spoken word artist, and lyricist.
 A collaborator with Stevie Wonder, Byrd served as lyricist on Wonder’s "Village Ghetto Land" and "Black Man" on his album Songs in the Key of Life.
-Byrd also co-wrote three other songs with Wonder--"Dark N Lovely," a tribute to the anti-apartheid movement in South Africa, “Front Line,” from the 1982 Stevie Wonder's Original Musiquarium I album, and "Misrepresented People," for the soundtrack of Spike Lee’s movie Bamboozled, in which Byrd appears, playing himself as a radio talk show host.
-Over the years, his music has been sampled and covered by high profile artists.
+Byrd also co-wrote three other songs with Wonder: "Dark n' Lovely," a tribute to the anti-apartheid movement in South Africa, "Front Line," from the 1982 Stevie Wonder's Original Musiquarium I album, and "Misrepresented People," for the soundtrack of Spike Lee’s movie Bamboozled, in which Byrd appears, playing himself as a radio talk show host.

+Over the years, music he co-wrote has been sampled and covered.
 George Michael performed "Village Ghetto Land" at a special London tribute to Nelson Mandela, where Wonder sang "Dark-N-Lovely."
-Byrd has also written songs for other artists from Kurtis Blow’s "Feelin Good" to "I Cry" for Millie Jackson, which have been sampled dozens of times by a long list of hip hop artists including 50 Cent, Nas and several others.
+Byrd has also written songs for other artists from Kurtis Blow’s "Feelin Good" to "I Cry" for Millie Jackson, which have been sampled dozens of times by a long list of hip hop artists including 50 Cent, Nas, Eazy-E, and others.

-Byrd wrote, performed and released his own first single "Every Brother Ain't a Brother" on Real Thing Records after demand for the original poem from his WWRL overnight radio audience, on his overnight show "The GBE: The Gary Byrd Experience."

-As an artist on RCA Records in the 1970s, Byrd also recorded his first album, Presenting The Gary Byrd Experience.
-And, later the single "Soul Traveling" with Jimmy Castor & The Bunch, also on RCA Records.
-James Brown "The Godfather of Soul" dedicated the song "Mind Power" from his Big Payback album to Byrd.
+As an artist on RCA Records in the 1970s, Byrd recorded his first album, Presenting The Gary Byrd Experience.
+Later, Byrd recorded single "Soul Traveling (Inside the G.B.E.)" with Jimmy Castor & The Bunch, also on RCA Records.
+Its intro was sampled by Soul II Soul on the song "Jazzie's Groove".

+In 1982, Byrd wrote and performed his first single, "Every Brother Ain't a Brother", on Real Thing Records.
+It was published after demand for the original poem from his WWRL overnight radio audience, on his overnight show "The GBE: The Gary Byrd Experience."

 "The Crown", 12" version ran for 10 minutes 35 seconds, making it one of the longest tracks ever to appear in the UK Singles Chart.
 It was written by Gary Byrd and Stevie Wonder, and presented a wide-ranging historical narrative of human progress (beginning with the ancient Egyptians and continuing to the present day) with an emphasis on African heritage.
 It featured spoken/rapped verses by Byrd, with one verse sung by Wonder and Crystal Blake.
 Byrd described the song at the time thus: "The idea is not that black, white or anyone is better, but that we all have our place.
 We've all made contributions - and mistakes too.
 Wearing the crown is reaching the top of your potential.
 You could be a writer or you could be a mechanic, but you can still wear the crown."